jefflester/minitrino/src/lib/modules/catalog/postgres/readme.md

-# Postgres Connector Module
+# Postgres Catalog Module

 This module provisions a standalone Postgres service.
-It is named uniquely to avoid conflicts with other modules that may use Trino as a backend, such as the `hive-s3` module.
+By default, it is exposed both to the internal Docker network and the host via:

+    ports:
+      - 5432:5432

+This will allows users to connect to the service from any SQL client that supports Postgres drivers on `localhost:5432`.

 ## Usage